 Watch out for wasps

 Despite their occasional aggression, wasps are not to be feared.
-On Saturday 14 September meet a scientist at a free Nature Live talk all about wasps' nests and find out how wasps support our ecosystem.
+Find out how wasps support our ecosystem.

 Step into the solar system

 Blast off around the galleries to see pieces of Mars and big meteorites.

 Walk beneath the largest animal ever to have lived.
 Suspended from the ceiling of Hintze Hall, the 25.2-metre-long blue whale skeleton is named Hope as a symbol of humanity's power to shape a sustainable future.

 Blue whales were hunted to the brink of extinction in the twentieth century, but were also one of the first species that humans decided to save on a global scale.